 Cruise Ship Priest Rep. Board Member: Fr.
-Dennis Donovan, SDB
+Gary Padgett

 Fishers Board Rep. Member: Capt.
 Pietro Parravano

-Pietro Parravano currently serves as the President of the Institute for Fisheries Resources in San Francisco.
-IFR is responsible for carrying out the fishery research and conservation needs of working fishing men and women.
-IFR’s range of programs include conservation projects and policy initiatives at the regional, national, and international levels.
-IFR continues to work towards its vision of global sustainable fisheries.
-As a member of the Pew National Ocean Commission, he co-authored a report to Congress on recommendations for a national ocean policy and sustainable fisheries.
+Pietro Parravano currently serves as the President of the Institute for Fisheries Resources (IFR) in San Francisco.
+IFR is a strong advocate for sustainable fisheries representing its members of fishing women and men.
+The organization is responsible for supporting fishery research and policy initiatives at the regional, national and international venues.
+As a member of the Pew National Ocean Commission, he co-authored a report for a national ocean policy and sustainable fisheries that was submitted to Congress.
 He remains active in promoting these recommendations for sustainable fisheries and advocating for a national ocean policy as a member of the Joint Oceans Commission Initiative.
 He is a founding member of the San Mateo County Food System Alliance.
-He is a member of the California Sea Grant Advisory Board.
-He is a founding member of the San Mateo County Food System Alliance.
 He has received numerous awards from all levels of government and community organizations for his advocacy of sustainable fishing.
 He received his master’s degree in biology from Eastern Michigan University.
-After completing graduate school, he taught science and mathematics at Woodside Priory School in Portola Valley, CA. He lives and works in Half Moon Bay, CA.
+After completing graduate school, he taught science and mathematics at Woodside Priory School in Portola Valley, CA. He spent many years as a commercial fisherman fishing for salmon and Dungeness crab.
+He lives in Half Moon Bay, CA.